Molmed/Krali_2023/README.md

 # Multimodal classification of molecular subtypes in pediatric acute lymphoblastic leukemia  :girl: :boy:

 ## We developed a multimodal model named :onion:[ALLIUM](https://doi.org/10.1038/s41698-023-00479-5):garlic: (ALL subtype Identification Using Machine learning) that utilizes either DNA methylation (DNAm) or gene expression (GEX) data as input to predict patient subtype.
+ALLIUMv2 is now available [here](https://github.com/Molmed/allium.git).

 #### A) You need to create a conda environment as follows (use the .yml file that is provided):